-At postgraduate level, the Institute now offers Postgraduate Diplomas and Master of Arts degrees in Art Business, Contemporary Art, Fine and Decorative Art and Design, and Luxury Business.
-The Study Abroad programme is also validated by the University of Manchester.
-In addition, the London Institute offers a residential Gap program and a range of short executive and bespoke courses throughout the year.
+At postgraduate level, the Institute now offers Master of Arts degrees in Art Business, Contemporary Art, Fine and Decorative Art and Design, and Luxury Business.
+A Study Abroad programme, aimed at undergraduate students at partner universities worldwide, is also validated by the University of Manchester.
+In addition, the London Institute offers a residential Gap year and a range of short executive and bespoke courses throughout the year.